Michael Todd Greene, Ed.D., M.S., R.D.N.

 • Sustainability efforts, like largest wind energy programs, food surplus supplies and recycling efforts will help address some of the toughest environment problems through implementing new Artificial Intelligence within these non—profit and organization programs.

-• Bring awareness of good using “A Cloud for Global Good” helping companies and governments ensure technology is trusted, responsible and inclusive.
+• Bring awareness of good using nutrition services helping companies and governments ensure consultants are trusted, responsible and inclusive.

 The fight for improved nutritional status, less food insecurity, and increases in revenues for hospital and medical center institutions.
 This makes all of us in our communities proud of our organizations’ commitment to not only make a difference with patients, students, hospitals, schools, non-profits and partners, but in their local communities and the world.